ngeewc/Academic/README.md

 - EG1311
 - PC1222
 - MLE1010
-* The files uploaded are some resourses I used during my study.
+* The files uploaded are some resources I used during my study.
 You may use them as reference and I hope they are useful for you :)